Ayobamidele/Streamy/README.md

 This will start the Flask server, and you can access your app at `localhost:5000` or `localhost:8000` in your web browser.

+Finally to get it all running read this article to set your Spotify ID and secrets that are needed in the app.py -  https://developer.spotify.com/documentation/web-api/concepts/apps.

+Once you get them create a .env file and put the ID and secret there making sure to follow the naming conventions as the one described in the app.py for ID and secret.

 ## Troubleshooting

 - If you encounter any issues, make sure that all dependencies are installed and the virtual environment is activated correctly.